-Outdated technology isn’t the only reason to ditch your legacy system – limited features; limited scalability and lack of flexibility and support are just a few of the others.
-Some companies keep holding on to their neolithic software due to reasons like cost avoidance, aversion to risks or simply because they take a “if it ain’t broke, don’t fix it” approach to things.
+Outdated technology isn’t the only reason to ditch your legacy system – limited features, limited scalability, and lack of flexibility and support are just a few of the others.
+Some companies keep holding on to their neolithic software due to reasons like cost avoidance, aversion to risks, or simply because they take an “if it ain’t broke, don’t fix it” approach to things.

 Revamped ERP UIs

-Furthermore, ERP UIs also need to customizable and configurable.
-Each department of an organization has its own unique needs and therefore, unique screen requirements.
+Furthermore, ERP UIs also need to be customizable and configurable.
+Each department of an organization has its own unique needs and, therefore, unique screen requirements.
 Hence they should be able to configure the UI in a way that’s relevant to their specific requirements.

 AI and AR Integration

 ERP systems were primarily created for the manufacturing industry, more specifically, to help them keep track of the supply chain and costs of raw materials and parts.
 However, as manufacturing is going digital these days, cutting-edge techs are being integrated with ERP systems to increase the efficiency of enterprise operations.
 Fisher Dynamics, a Michigan-based manufacturing company, is already using location beacons and Google Glass to improve the tracking of employees and materials.
 Unlike autonomous cars, where the machine makes the decisions itself, using AI/AR in ERPs is more about enhancing human decisions and eliminating human error.
 ERP companies themselves are exploring the integration of AI technology into their product.

 As the popularity of blockchain technology rises within the enterprise, it’s looking increasingly likely that it’ll be introduced to ERPs in the near future.
 While the idea is still in its infancy, companies, and organizations are realizing that integrating blockchain technology into ERPs can improve the system’s tracking and supply chain management capabilities.

 More Focus on Security